tivelabs/memory-game/README.md

 3. ### selectCard

     - selectCard receives two parameters, position x and position y.
-        - x must be a number representing the x position (vertival position) on the 2d array.
+        - x must be a number representing the x position (vertical position) on the 2d array.
         - y must be a number representing the y position (horizontal position) on the 2d array.

     ```js
     const selected = selectCard(0, 1);
     ```

     - selectCard returns an object with three properties:

     ```js
     {